Q- What is a pullip?

 Q-Where can I buy pullips?

 A- I highly recommend Pullipstyle I have personally purchased 100+ dolls from them with no complaints.
 There was previously another US based store called Valley of the dolls but they discontinued carrying pullip and then closed their doors as of 8/2010.
-There are other shops in the US that carry pullip, such as Denverdoll, Entertainment Earth, PopFuzz Toyslogic, Angelic Dreamz and Doll Peddler prices kind of vary though.
-HobbylinkJapan and Hobbysearch may work out better with shipping cost if you are not in the US, just be warned HLJ’s packaging can sometimes leave something to be desired (I purchased Uncanricky from them and she was shipped via ems there was a hole in the box and I could literally see her staring back at me :O ).
-There are also two pullip forums devoted to buying/selling/trading Shopadollic and Dolly Market, both communities have their own rules please read them before posting and keep in mind I am a mod on both forums so please remember to follow all the rules or else !
+There are other shops in the US that carry pullip, such as Denverdoll, Entertainment Earth, PopFuzz, Toyslogic and Doll Peddler prices kind of vary though.
+If you are outside of the US HobbylinkJapan and Hobbysearch may be cheaper for you once you factor in shipping.
+A word of caution though HLJ’s packaging can sometimes leave something to be desired, I once purchased an Uncanricky from them, she shipped via EMS when she arrived she was literally staring back at me from a giant hole in the box.
+There is a pullip forum devoted to buying/selling/trading called Dolly Market.
+Please note all the stores/sites listed above are places I have bought dolls from before.
+There are other sites/stores where Pullip is sold such as Plasticpop that while I’m sure are great I haven’t had any personal experience buying from.

 Q-Are there any physical stores where I can buy Pullip in the United States?